Covenant Stack

 KIP-21: Partitioned Sequencing Commitment

-KIP-21 proposes replacing the monolithic sequencing commitment with lane-based partitions:
+KIP-21 replaces the monolithic sequencing commitment with lane-based partitions:

 - Each application lane maintains its own recursive tip hash